 To receive updates on recent work, please fill in your email address:

-Featured in Home Beautiful Australia and House & Leisure March/April issue
+Featured on the cover of Home Beautiful Australia, Elle Decor Japan and House & Leisure March/April issue

 Its not everyday that one has the opportunity to work on a brief calling for the creation of a “wonderland” of a home.
 Add to this a client with the appreciation and passion for the artistic process, and a talented architectural team whom I had the privilege to work closely with from the design stage onwards.
 This resulted in a home where the exterior and interior were meticulously crafted together and formed into something extraordinary.